There’s Pride and Prejudice and Zombies, so why Abraham Lincoln as a vampire hunter?

-This movie does have something.
-The acting was decent and the Gothic visuals looked good.
-But halfway through the movie turns from an alternate autobiography into alternate history, all the while selling a silly premise with a serious and dramatic story.
+The Gothic visuals looked good enough and the actors are committed to selling this movie.
+But halfway through, it turns from an alternate autobiography into alternate history, with a silly premise attached to a serious and dramatic story.